-On USNA, the construction of the new utility bridge would introduce a new element within the viewshed to and from Halligan Hall, as well as all of the NRHP-eligible resources in the APE: USNA Buildings 41-51, 194, 260, 263, 273, and 370, as shown in Figure 3-4.
-It must be noted that Buildings 51 and 194 are planned for demolition prior to the construction of the utility bridge under a separate, unrelated action.
+On USNA, the construction of the new utility bridge would introduce a new element within the viewshed to and from Halligan Hall, as well as the NRHP-eligible resources in the APE: USNA Buildings 41-51, 194, 260, 263, 273, and 370, as shown in Figure 3-4.
+It must be noted that Buildings 51 and 194 have been demolished under a separate, unrelated action.
 The bridge would be along the edge of the district line and along an existing roadway and would not obstruct the view from Halligan Hall across College Creek to the Lower Yard.
 Furthermore, this location is within the same approximate location of the current utility bridge, which was in place when the viewshed was determined contributing.
 Therefore, Alternative 1 would have no adverse effect on the USNA.